 LACSI has supported ongoing development of the ADIFOR automatic differentiation tool.
 This tool has been employed by a number of projects at LANL.
 Primary, it has been used for verification/validation and parameter identification/estimation.
-Rudy Henninger's group (currently CCS-2) has used ADIFOR on MESA 1D & MESA 2D (Armor/Antiarmor codes), "Caramana's Lagrangian Test Code" (used to study hydro methods that are implemented in the Shavanno project's FLAG code), and Truchas-1D (Telluride project).
-Ralph Nelson (Shavano Project) has used ADIFOR on a light-water-reactor safety code called TRAC.
-In addition to Henniger and Nelson, there are six additional LANL scientists who have registered for copies of the ADIFOR code.
+Rudy Henninger's group (currently CCS-2) has used ADIFOR on MESA 1D & MESA 2D (Armor/Antiarmor codes), "Caramana's Lagrangian Test Code" (used to study hydro methods that are implemented in the Shavano project's FLAG code), and Truchas-1D (Telluride project).
+Ralph Nelson (Shavano Project) has used ADIFOR on a light-waterreactor safety code called TRAC.
+In addition to Henninger and Nelson, there are six additional LANL scientists who have registered for copies of the ADIFOR code.
 Three of them indicated that they obtained a copy of ADIFOR after seeing a talk at LANL by a Rice computer scientist.
 Current work is focused on applying the latest ADIFOR to Truchas 3D and to FLAG.
-To support automatic differentiation of Fortran 90 codes, ADIFOR is relying on compiler infrastructure for source-to-source transformation developed with LACSI support, as described in the previous section.
+A prototype forward mode version of the Adifor90 has been installed at LANL on CCS-2 computers.
+Differentiation of the Truchas code is ongoing.
+25 of the Truchas routines have been verified (using difference approximations).
+Forward mode sensitivities for the simple regression tests in the Truchas code are expected to be complete by the end of February 2006.
+Differentiation of the entire Truchas program will be completed by the end of May 2006.